 Session 5.
 Decision analysis: Introduction.
-Wednesday, June 21 Using reports for value-maximizing decisions.
+Monday, June Using reports for value-maximizing decisions.
 Falco (A) Topics Using reports (good or bad) for decision analysis.
 Cost-volume-profit analysis.
 Relevant costs and relevant revenues.
 Opportunity costs.
 Routine and non-routine business decisions.
 Textbook Cost-volume-profit (CVP) analysis is a simple decision analysis tool used in most firms.
 If you need a review, of CVP, Chapter 5 (pages 196-214) provides a good summary.
 Chapter 12 (pages 560-581) provides a nice, if tedious, background for our analysis of decisions.
-Prepare and turn in by 5pm Case study Falco Scooters (A).
+Read Decision Analysis Intro Notes posted on Canvas.
+You should read these notes before preparing the Falco Scooters (A) case.
+Prepare and turn in by 5pm June 17 Case study Falco Scooters (A).
 Address the questions in the case.
 Note: We will work on the case in class.
 Make sure you read the case carefully and work with the numbers; please do not feel that you need to get the "right" answers.
-June 21 The write-up will be graded based entirely on effort .
+The write-up will be graded based entirely on effort .
 Self-study From Chapter 5: Exercise 5-1.
 Problems 5-19; 5-24 (part 1 only).
 Problems From Chapter 12: Exercises 12-3; 12-4.
 Problem 12-23.
 Session Plan We will discuss using internal reports - good or bad - to support value-maximizing decisions.
-We will do a number of examples, focusing on the following question: how do we will then analyze the Falco Scooters (A) case.
+We will do a number of examples, focusing on the following question: how do we use various management reports to extract data and analyze implications of decisions?
+We will then analyze the Falco Scooters (A) case.

 Session 6.
 Decision analysis: Investments and strategic issues.
 Falco (B).
-Wednesday, June 28 Course takeaways.
+Monday, June 24 Course takeaways.
 Topics Implications of changes in inventories, receivables, payables, and other assets.
 Investments and performance measurement.
 Incorporating erosion and cannibalization.
 Strategic issues.
 Balanced scorecards.
-Textbook Chapter 11, pages 483-486 on residual income and EVA °.
+Textbook Chapter 11, pages 483-486 on residual income and EVA .
 This is useful for doing the Falco Scooters (B) case.
 Prepare Case study Falco Scooters (B) .
 Address the questions in the case.
 You will need to use ideas from corporate finance and managerial economics to address the case.
 Session Plan In the first hour, we will analyze the Falco Scooters (B) case.
 We will then review the key takeaways and wrap up the course.